seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 ## ACT I

 ### SCENE I. Alexandria.
-A room in CLEOPATRA’s palace.
+A room in CLEOPATRA's palace.

 *Enter DEMETRIUS and PHILO*

 **PHILO**
-Nay, but this dotage of our general’s
+Nay, but this dotage of our general's
-O’erflows the measure: those his goodly eyes,
+O'erflows the measure: those his goodly eyes,
-That o’er the files and musters of the war
+That o'er the files and musters of the war
-Have glow’d like plated Mars, now bend, now turn,
+Have glow'd like plated Mars, now bend, now turn,
 The office and devotion of their view
-Upon a tawny front: his captain’s heart,
+Upon a tawny front: his captain's heart,
 Which in the scuffles of great fights hath burst
 The buckles on his breast, reneges all temper,
 And is become the bellows and the fan
-To cool a gipsy’s lust.
+To cool a gipsy's lust.

 *Flourish.
 Enter ANTONY, CLEOPATRA, her Ladies, the Train, with Eunuchs fanning her*

 Look, where they come:
 Take but good note, and you shall see in him.
-The triple pillar of the world transform’d
+The triple pillar of the world transform'd
-Into a strumpet’s fool: behold and see.
+Into a strumpet's fool: behold and see.

 **CLEOPATRA**
 If it be love indeed, tell me how much.

 **MARK ANTONY**
-There’s beggary in the love that can be reckon’d.
+There's beggary in the love that can be reckon'd.

 **CLEOPATRA**
-I’ll set a bourn how far to be beloved.
+I'll set a bourn how far to be beloved.

 **MARK ANTONY**
 Then must thou needs find out new heaven, new earth.